SURFscz/SRAM-deploy/README.md

-# Science Collaboration Zone
+# SURF Research Access Management
 ![build status](https://github.com/SURFscz/SRAM-deploy/actions/workflows/main.yml/badge.svg)

-The Science Collaboration Zone (SCZ) project offers an Membership Management System for research collaborations.
+The SURF Research Access Management (SRAM) project offers a Membership Management System for research collaborations.
 It is a middleware solution for researchers, which allows them to